Jane Fonda: Visit to Hanoi

-Between 1965 and 1972, almost 300 Americans – mostly civil rights activists, teachers, and pastors – traveled to North Vietnam to see firsthand the war situation with the Vietnamese.
-News media in the United States predominantly provided a U.S. viewpoint, and American travelers to North Vietnam were routinely harassed upon their return home.
-Fonda also visited Vietnam, traveling to Hanoi in July 1972 to witness firsthand the bombing damage to the dikes.
+Between 1965 and 1972, almost 300 Americans – mostly civil rights activists, teachers, and pastors – traveled to North Vietnam to see firsthand the war situation with the Vietnamese, believing that the news media in the United States predominantly provided a U.S. viewpoint.
+American travelers to North Vietnam were routinely harassed upon their return home.
+Fonda visited Vietnam in July 1972, traveling to Hanoi to witness the bombing damage to the dikes.
 After touring and photographing dike systems in North Vietnam, she said the United States had been intentionally targeting the dike system along the Red River.
+Sweden's ambassador to Vietnam likewise observed the bomb damage to the dikes and described it as "methodic".
+Other journalists reported that the attacks were "aimed at the whole system of dikes".
 Columnist Joseph Kraft, who was also touring North Vietnam, said he believed the damage to the dikes was incidental and was being used as propaganda by Hanoi, and that, if the U.S. Air Force were "truly going after the dikes, it would do so in a methodical, not a harum-scarum way".
-Sweden's ambassador to Vietnam, however, observed the bomb damage to the dikes and described it as "methodic".
-Other journalists reported that the attacks were "aimed at the whole system of dikes".
+Due to the publicity surrounding Fonda's visit, the Central Intelligence Agency (CIA) assessed aerial photography of the North Vietnamese dike system in a secret 1972 report, arriving at two conclusions: First, that the North Vietnamese dike system was incredibly robust, meaning it would be costly to attack and easy to repair.
+They noted that "A crew of less than 50 men with wheelbarrows and hand tools probably could repair in one day the largest crater observed."
+Second, they found that "all the damaged sections of dikes are close to valid military-related targets", and not in areas that would cause the most damage to the dike system.
+Thus the CIA argued that "A study of available photography shows conclusively that there has been no concerted and intentional bombing of North Vietnam's vital dike system."
+French geographer Yves Lacoste published an analysis in 1973 which concluded the dike system was intentionally targeted in the eastern region of the delta, with bombs consistently targeting the most vulnerable concave sections, and resulted in critical sub-surface damage which left them vulnerable to failure in subsequent flooding.

 Fonda was photographed seated on a North Vietnamese anti-aircraft gun; the photo outraged a number of Americans, and earned her the nickname "Hanoi Jane".
 In her 2005 autobiography, she wrote that she was manipulated into sitting on the battery; she had been horrified at the implications of the pictures.
-In a 2011 entry at her official website, Fonda explained:
+In a 2011 entry on her official website, Fonda explained: